PeresViz/open-cosmos-backend-challenge/README.md

 1. decorator **@fetch_data_from_server(business_logic)** is applied:
 It will fetch data from the data-server and store it in MongoDB.
-It will also check if there's any reasons to invalidate the data retrieved from the data-server and if there is it will also store those reasons in MongoDB
+It will also check if there's any reasons to invalidate the data retrieved from the data-server and if there is it will also store those reasons in MongoDB.
 2. decorator **@requires_permissions([VIEW_DATA_INVALIDATION_REASONS_PERMISSION])** is applied:
 It will check if the user that makes the request (provided by the api_key) has permissions to see why some data was eventually invalidated.
 3. If the user has permissions to see the data invalidation reasons, this information is retrieved from MongoDB and showed to the user.
-If not, it will appear the message **Insufficient permissions**
+If not, it will display the message **Insufficient permissions**.

 ## Main technical decisions
 - I decided not to have the service fetching data from the data-sever constantly.